 Defendants should also challenge restraining orders when they are too difficult to comply with, and violations are almost certain to occur.
 For example, some restraining orders prevent a defendant from seeing their partner or spouse in addition to their children and other family members.
 Defendants are sometimes prevented from seeing friends and loved ones simply because they are also close to the alleged victim.
 A restraining order may be overly broad and should be lifted or at least adjusted in such cases.

 If you want to challenge a restraining order keeping you away from your family, call our Egg Harbor restraining order defense lawyers.

 Restraining orders are issued by the courts, usually at the alleged victim’s request, in cases where the victim’s immediate safety may be in jeopardy.
+Orders may also be imposed by the court of its own volition.
 The purpose of the restraining order is to keep the defendant away from the victim for the trial’s duration if the defendant is out on bail.
 Requests for restraining orders are typically granted if the victim can demonstrate a history of domestic abuse or violence between the parties.
 Restraining orders are also commonly imposed as part of a final sentence in cases of domestic violence.
 Convicted defendants will typically be ordered to adhere to the terms of a restraining order and stay away from the victim.

 Restraining orders are issued to protect victims who may be in danger of violent retaliation from their abusers.
 The orders are designed to protect victims but infringe on the rights and liberties of defendants.
 For example, a restraining order may require that a defendant stay at least several hundred feet away from the victim, keep away from the victim’s home, and have zero contact with the victim.
 While this ensures the victim’s safety, it may prevent the defendant from seeing other family members who might live with the victim, such as children.